opennorth/opennorth.ca/_posts/2016-08-18-taking-ownership-of-the-open-government-action-plan-canadians-need-to-work-together.md

 As part of the OGP, Canada is required to undertake public consultations when preparing and implementing its plans.
 As there were issues with the scope and nature of the consultation process over the last two action plans, this time around, Open North and like-minded organizations decided to co-found a network in order to coordinate civil society input and make sure a diversity of voices were heard.

-Our joint proposal set out three goals as part of its vision: first, to co-develop commitments for the action plan (mission accomplished!); secondly, to co-implement the commitments laid out by the government (we’ll soon have a first meeting with the government to develop the modalities of the engagement mechanisms); and thirdly, to co-asses their performance.
+Our joint proposal set out three goals as part of its vision: first, to co-develop commitments for the action plan (mission accomplished!); secondly, to co-implement the commitments laid out by the government (we’ll soon have a first meeting with the government to develop the modalities of the engagement mechanisms); and thirdly, to co-assess their performance.

 But what does it all mean in practical terms?
 How do we go about about fostering dialogue on open governance issues between government and civil society members in a concrete and efficient way?
 If we look to other OGP members, it’s unsurprising that a multitude of different collaboration models and approaches have been adopted -- yet they all face similar challenges.